Botanical Name: Cyrtomium falcatum

 Combine this easy-care fern among variegated foliage plants, such as snow bush, colorful coleus or one of the prayer plants.

 Broad, asymmetrical leaflets are about 3-4 inches (8-10 cm) long with sawtoothed edges.
 Although it resembles the holly plant, the two aren't related.

 Less fussy about humidity than most common indoor ferns, it flourishes in the home with little care.
 It is better behaved, too.
 Unlike many ferns, Cyrtomium falcatum does not shed.

 Repot in spring because Holly Fern begins its most vigorous time of growth in summer.
 When repotting, make sure the crown of the plant is slightly above the soil line to prevent rot.
 Use a pot with drainage holes so that the soil won't get soggy.
 Now that you have your fern out of its container, this is a good time to divide it, if you want.

 Something bugging your plant?
 Watch for scale insects, that look like small, brown discs on leaflets.
 (Sometimes the brown spores on the undersides of leaflets are mistaken for scale.
 You'll recognize the spores because they appear in two rows under each pinnae.)
 To remove scale insects, scrape them off with your fingernails.
 Don't use insecticides on ferns because they are easily damaged by chemicals.

 You'll find Holly Fern for sale by its botanical name.
 Look for Cyrtomium falcatum to be sure you're getting this plant.
-It's well-worth seeking out.
+It's well-worth seeking.
 This is one of the easiest ferns to grow indoors and makes a lush accent for your home.

 Origin: Japan and China

 Height: Fronds grow to 2 ft (60 cm), but tend to sprawl out rather than up.

 Water: Aim to keep the potting medium lightly moist at all times, but not soggy which can lead to root rot.
 Holly Fern grows from rhizomes and is more tolerant of dry soil than wet.
 Water thoroughly, then allow the top 1-inch (2.5 cm) of soil to dry before watering again.
 Use a pot with a drainage hole and empty the drainage tray after watering.

 Soil: Good-quality, all-purpose houseplant potting mix